 An updated SSMP Revision 2, dated February 2, 2014, was submitted to FTA on May 2, 2014.
 The outgoing PMOC did not review the SSMP at that time.
 The SSMP outlines the plans needed prior to revenue operations.
-These plans include the Rail Activation Plan, the System Integration Test Plan, the Safety and Security Certification Plan (SSCP), and the Pre-Revenue Operations and Start-up Plan.
-These last three plans have not been developed by SFMTA at this time, although SFMTA is working on the initial Rail Activation Plan.
+These plans include the Rail Activation Plan (RAP), the System Integration Test Plan, the Safety and Security Certification Plan (SSCP), and the Pre-Revenue Operations and Start-up Plan.
+SFMTA has completed the SSCP, which is being used to guide safety certification activities.
+The initial draft of the RAP was completed with the latest update of the PMP.
+The System Integration Test Plan and the Pre-Revenue Operations and Start-up Plan have not been completed.